bitburner-official/bitburner-src/doc/source/netscript/netscriptmisc.rst

 The :js:func:`read`, :js:func:`write`, :js:func:`tryWrite`, :js:func:`clear`, and :js:func:`peek`
 Netscript functions can be used to interact with ports.

-Right now, there are only 20 ports for Netscript, denoted by the number 1 through 20.
 When using the functions above, the ports are specified by passing the number as the first argument and the value as the second.
 The default maximum capacity of a port is 50, but this can be changed in Options > System.
 Setting this too high can cause the game to use a lot of memory.

 .. important:: The data inside ports are not saved!
 This means if you close and re-open the game, or reload the page then you will lose all of the data in the ports!